nodejs/node/doc/api/debugger.markdown

 ## Debugger

-V8 comes with an extensive debugger which is accessable out-of-process via a simple [TCP protocol](http://code.google.com/p/v8/wiki/DebuggerProtocol).
+V8 comes with an extensive debugger which is accessible out-of-process via a simple [TCP protocol](http://code.google.com/p/v8/wiki/DebuggerProtocol).
 Node has a built-in client for this debugger.
 To use this, start Node with the `debug` argument; a prompt will appear: